 Although this area of work is open to all graduates and those with an HND, a degree in the following subjects may increase your chances:

-Entry to manage a particular environment within the hotel or hotel group, for example advertising or accounting, may require a relevant qualification or professional accreditation.
+If you want to work in a particular section of a hotel or hotel group, such as advertising or accounting, you may need a relevant qualification or professional accreditation.

 Some of the management training programmes run by large hotel groups are for graduate entry only, for which a minimum 2:2 degree is usually required.

 It is possible to enter hotel management without a degree, HND or foundation degree, since employers place a lot of emphasis on relevant experience.
-A general standard of education is sought and many people then work their way up to management through on-the-job training and external qualifications.
+A general standard of education is expected but you can work your way up to management through on-the-job training and external qualifications.

 A postgraduate qualification is not normally necessary for entry unless your first degree is in a non-relevant subject or you lack work experience.
 Masters, diploma and certificate courses in hotel and/or hospitality management are offered at various institutions.
 Many of these courses are open to graduates from any discipline with little or no experience, as well as non-graduates with significant hotel or managerial experience.
 Search for postgraduate courses in hotel and catering management.